secure-systems-lab/secure-systems-lab.github.io/_posts/2017-04-10-netcheck-blog-post.md

 tracing is done on a per-thread or per-process basis, many traces on a server will incidentally capture requests and other information from other users, thus creating some significant privacy issues.

 *Potential remediation.*  This fundamental problem can not be remediated by SSL and thus prevents NetCheck from working for distributed applications in the cloud.
 However, within these limitations, server administrators certainly could use it to debug things within their own environments.
 If the user sends the server administrator the network trace, that would also work well.
 NetCheck is also useful for peer-to-peer software.

-2.**[Big hurdle] On many operating systems, system call tracing tools yield incomplete or less than accurate results:** One consequence of this is that traces from some OSs (such as Mac and Windows) often lack all of the elements NetCheck requires for analysis.
+2. **[Big hurdle] On many operating systems, system call tracing tools yield incomplete or less than accurate results:** One consequence of this is that traces from some OSs (such as Mac and Windows) often lack all of the elements NetCheck requires for analysis.
 For example, dtrace (on Mac) will not capture the SO_REUSEADDR flag’s setting.
 Instead, it captures the memory address where this flag is stored.
 As a result, many important parts of the trace would be omitted.

 *Potential remediation.*  To address this issue, “OS vendors would need to build more accurate tools,” Cappos asserts.
 “This is a fundamental issue that is difficult for us to surmount since, in some cases, it would requires kernel